In this post, you’ll learn how to change the default video quality on Facebook and the quality of individual videos.

 How to Change the Video Quality of an Individual Video

-Follow these steps on the Facebook and Facebook apps (Android and iPhone):
+Follow these steps on the Facebook desktop version (PC) and Facebook app (Android and iPhone):

 In the video, hit the Gear icon.
 Hover your mouse over the video (or tap the video if you’re on an iPhone or Android) to see it if you cannot see it.